hashicorp/terraform-provider-google/website/docs/r/compute_address.html.markdown

 * `purpose` -
   (Optional)
-  The purpose of this resource.
-Possible values include:
+  The purpose of this resource, which can be one of the following values:
   * GCE_ENDPOINT for addresses that are used by VM instances, alias IP ranges, internal load balancers, and similar resources.
   * SHARED_LOADBALANCER_VIP for an address that can be used by multiple internal load balancers.
   * VPC_PEERING for addresses that are reserved for VPC peer networks.
+  * IPSEC_INTERCONNECT (Beta only) for addresses created from a private IP range that are reserved for a VLAN attachment in an IPsec-encrypted Cloud Interconnect configuration.
+These addresses are regional resources.
+  This should only be set when using an Internal address.

 * `network_tier` -
   (Optional)